egtogamat/hotspot-manufacturers/applications/innodev.md

 Below are more details regarding our answers.

-The hardware root of trust of the gateway is an ECC-P256 chip.
+The hardware root of trust of the gateway is an ATECC608B chip.
 This is a secure authenticator, compliant ECDSA, to ensure signature generation and verification to support a bidirectional asymmetric key authentication model.
 The swarm_key files are stored in the ECC chip to ensure the highest grade of security.

 In order to mitigate the scarcity of the ECC608 chips the board is designed to accommodate 2 different ECC chips from 2 different manufacturers.
 The software contains drivers for both chips.

-To ensure the security of the swarm_key they will be stored in a cold storage.
-Swarm_keys are written to the device in a completely isolated zone (no internet or LAN access).
-Each device uses a different pair of asymmetric keys.
-This ensures that if one device encryption key is compromised no other device is affected.

 The firmware is locked-down to the serial number of the raspberry-pi and to the ECC encryption key.
 In case of failure of the raspberry pi compute module the gateway will have to be sent in for service to generate new encryption keys.

-The random number generator built in the ECC chip is used to generate the nonce required to prevent man-in-the-middle attacks.

-The software is secured by an internal firewall.

-Several security scripts will run at boot time and during run to ensure that the device is protected from known malware/botnets and detect new ones by monitoring the anomalies and changes in the day to day functionality.

 Filesystem and data are encrypted (AES-256).
 The communication channels are encrypted using OpenSSL.
 Tampering attempts will be detected by measuring the right cooling liquid level and temperature of those 3 sensors.